Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Problem formulation

-In this paper, we consider a distributed dual coordinate ascent for the regularized loss minimization problem over distributed data in a network of computers.
-Let us review the previous research on the distributed dual coordinate ascent in a star network in the following section.
+In the following sections, we consider a distributed dual coordinate ascent for the regularized loss minimization problem over distributed data.
+We firstly review the previous research on the distributed dual coordinate ascent in a star network.